 - Climate solutions to address climate change;

 - Aircraft engine efficiency and alternative energy, biofuels and renewable fuel sources;

 - Greenhouse Gas Emissions: reduction of aircraft engine emissions;

 - Reduction in aircraft noise;

-- Local air quality: addressing the emissions from aircraft and activies at airports and its effects on the local communities.
+- CO2 offsetting and reduction for local air quality: addressing the emissions from aircraft and activities at airports and its effects on local communities.

 Africa is home to 12% of the world’s people, but it accounts for less than 1% of the global air service market.
 Part of the reason for Africa’s under-served status, according to a World Bank study: Open Skies for Africa – Implementing the Yamoussoukro Decision by Charles E. Schlumberger, is that many African countries restrict their air services markets to protect the share held by state-owned air carriers.